-When a director has multiple board representations, the NC also considers whether or not the director is able to and has adequately carried out his duties as a director of the Company. ► Guideline 4.4 of the Code: Multiple board representation
+When a director has multiple board representations, the NC also considers whether or not the director is able to and has adequately carried out his duties as a director of the Company.

 The NC believes that putting a maximum limit on the number of directorships a director can hold is arbitrary, given that time requirements for each vary, and thus should not be prescriptive.
-A sufficient safeguard is requiring each director annually, to confirm to the NC of his ability to devote sufficient time and attention to the Group's affairs, having regard to all his other commitments.

-The NC is satisfied that sufficient time and attention were given by the directors to the affairs of the Company during FY2015, notwithstanding that they hold directorships in other private and listed companies and have other principal commitments, and will continue to do so in FY2016
+The NC is satisfied that sufficient time and attention were given by the directors to the affairs of the Company during FY2016, notwithstanding that they hold directorships in other private and listed companies and have other principal commitments, and will continue to do so in FY2017.